 Sushi is the type of food that so far in my life was either really bad, average (good, but not very creative) or very very very good.
 And this place can only be described as: beyond sushi.
 All of their dishes are amazingly creative and delicious.
 There are several locations of Beyond Sushi and it’s often very crowded.
 Their soups and spring rolls are also amazingly good.
 Vegans and non-vegans will love this place.
 I was very happy to leave the place satiated and with enough energy to continue my walks throughout New York.
 I will definitely go back to this place when I’m back in New York.

-click here for all the locations (there are 5 locations in NYC)
+(there are 5 locations in NYC)

 Caravan of Dreams